 Hunger and lack of nutrition

 Insecure housing, e.g. those living in residential care, hostels, or refuges.

 The scale of the challenge isn’t yet clear, but with domestic violence charity Refuge reporting a 700% increase in calls to their helpline, it is likely that significantly increased pastoral care resources will be required well beyond the pandemic.

 As pupils’ education continues to be affected by the pandemic, with various restrictions in place, the usual preparation that would be done with pupils transitioning to the next school term or year will be lacking.
 This will be particularly challenging for those moving from primary to secondary school, those moving into exams years and those preparing to leave school.

 Safer at home

-For some children and young people, unfortunately, school does not feel like a safe place to be and the lockdown will have been a welcome respite.
+For some children and young people, unfortunately, school does not feel like a safe place to be and closures of schools can be a welcome measure.
 For these pupils, the challenge of returning will not be what has happened whilst school was closed but the prospect of coming back.
 This may particularly be the case for pupils with physical and learning difficulties, whose needs may be more easily met at home.